PhantomAppDevelopment/firebase-as3/auth/email/README.md

 # Email and Password

-Sometimes you require a way for your users to log in into your app with out using Facebook, Twitter or Google.
-Firebase provides two more ways to achieve this:
+Firebase provides 2 options when you require a way for your users to log in into your app without using Facebook, Twitter or Google.

 * Email/Password Auth
 * Anonymous Auth

-Firebase uses the Google Identity Toolkit to achieve this.
+Firebase also uses the Google Identity Toolkit to achieve this.

 ## Getting Started